John Waters (columnist): Other views

 Waters has referred to himself as a "neo-Luddite" or later as a "luddite".
 At one stage he refused to use e-mail and stated his concern that society ignores the negative aspects of the Internet.

 In his articles titled "Impose democracy on Iraq" and "Bush and Blair doing right thing", Waters explained his support for the 2003 invasion of Iraq, a position based on his belief that Iraq posed an imminent threat to the West due to its possession of weapons of mass destruction.

 He wrote an article titled "Two sides to domestic violence", which criticised the lack of gender balance in Amnesty International's campaign against domestic violence in Ireland.
 Waters cited the National Crime Council report, conducted by the Economic and Social Research Institute, which found approximate gender symmetry in most measures of domestic violence and he pointed out that despite these statistics, funding for women victims of domestic violence (€15 million) disproportionately outstrips funding for male victims.
 Waters' article led to a response from the head of Amnesty International's Irish branch.

 Jailing over parking fine

 In September 2013 he was jailed for around two hours in Wheatfield Prison over non-payment of a parking fine.
 The case dated back to 2011 and Waters claimed that he returned to his car one minute over a 15-minute grace period.
 He refused to pay the fine as a matter of principle.

 Defamation action against Waters

 In November 2018 The Irish Times journalist Kitty Holland took a defamation action against Waters for accusing her of lying about the cause of death of Savita Halappanavar.
+In July 2024, Holland was awarded €35,000 damages for defamation of character against Waters.